EMCI Wireless Blog

-Budgeting and Evaluating Costs vs. Benefits for Hospital Facilities Directors
+Budget and Evaluate Costs vs. Benefits for Hospital Facilities Directors

-Most hospitals are frequently faced with the challenge of how to get the most out of their existing resources and how to do more with less.
+Most hospital facilities are frequently faced with the challenge of how to get the most out of their existing resources and how to do more with less.

 With that in mind, how do facilities directors think about budgeting?
 And what goes into balancing the costs versus the benefits?